prof-chen-website/prof-chen-website.github.io/_publications/publication.md

 - ▴ : Denotes PhD students (supervised or co-supervised)
 - ★★ : Denotes Tier 1A/1A+ papers
 - ★ : Denotes Tier 1B papers
+(in chronological order, starting with the most recent)

 ### Journal Papers